 This chapter provides an introduction to the features and options that are available for your computer.
-You can expand the capabilities of your computer by adding memory, drives, or adapters.
+You can expand the capabilities of your computer by adding memory, adapters, or drives.
 When installing an option, use these instructions along with the instructions that come with the option.

-- Important
+Important